List of Upstairs, Downstairs (1971 TV series) characters: "Bunny," Marquess of Newbury

 Portrayed by John Quayle, Lord Newbury (later the Marquess of Newbury) is James Bellamy's best friend, who attended the same schools and served as an officer in the Household Cavalry with him.
+He first appears in the fourth episode of series 1, but was then known as Lieutenant Billy Watson.
 A meek, quiet, and decent man known to his friends as Bunny, he marries Lady Diana Russell in 1912 having inherited his title and estates the previous year.
 He served gallantly in the Great War up to 1917 when he was promoted to be an aide-de-camp and taken out of the frontline.
 Dominated by his spouse, he is happiest playing his expected role of a traditional English country squire, a duty described by his wife as "scratching the backs of pigs with a glazed look in his eye."
 Faced with his wife's adultery, he refuses to cause a scandal believing that "no man should divorce a woman" and offers to give her grounds instead.
 When Diana returns to him, he takes her back without a qualm, but the couple remain childless.